Credit Score for FREE

 Credit agencies review your credit scores periodically.
-If you have a low credit score, make sure you pay/settle your dues as soon as possible.
-Seeking for credits with a lower score will further lower your credit score.
+If you have a low score, make sure you pay/settle your dues as soon as possible.
+Seeking for any kind of loans with a lower score will further negatively impact your CIBIL score

 How to obtain your credit score online?

 - Visit Fincover.com and select “Credit Score (Free)”